a

 News & Commentary on ISO Management System Standards

-ISO 45001 Needs Both Risk Management & Risk-based Thinking
+ISO 45001 requires Risk Management and Risk-based Thinking

 Unlike ISO 9001, the Occupational Health and Safety Management System (OHSMS) Standard requires the application of OH&S Risk Management Methods in Clause 6.1.